KevinHobart/KevinHobart/README.md

 ## Objective

-I’m channeling that same passion for problem-solving and precision into a new career in IT, and I’m excited to keep learning and growing in this space.
+I’m now channeling my experience for problem-solving and precision into a new career in IT, and I’m excited to keep learning and growing in this space.

 ## Skills